 - WD1005FBYZ – 1 TB capacity, 128 MB cache

 Constant Peak Performance

-Unlike desktop-grade performance hard disk drives, the WD Gold (Amazon) is designed for peak performance at all times.
+Unlike desktop-grade performance hard disk drives, the WD Gold (Lowest Price) is designed for peak performance at all times.
 While they may be classified as datacenter hard disk drives, the WD Gold drives can certainly be used in any desktop or consumer system.

 On top of a 7,200 RPM spindle speed, the WD Gold also boasts a large (128 MB or 256 MB) SDRAM cache, and the HGST Media Caching Technology.
 They both help to sustain a high read and write throughput from the WD Gold drives.

 The WD Gold (Lowest Price) is built around the revolutionary HGST HelioSeal technology, which seals the drive and fills it with helium.
 Because it is only 1/7th the density of “regular air”, helium imparts the following advantages to the WD Gold drives :